SiyamDodhiaAnalyst/QUANTIUM_DATA-_ANALYTICS-_VIRTUAL_EXPERIENCE_PROGRAM_R_STUDIO/README.md

 There are **3 tasks** assigned to this project:
 - [Task 1: Data preparation and customer analytics](https://github.com/SiyamDodhiaAnalyst/Quantium-Data_Analytics_Virtual_Experience_RStudio/tree/main/Task%201)

   In this task I conduct analysis on my client's transactional dataset and identify customer purchasing behaviours to generate insights and provide commercial recommendations.
+I also perform high level data checks such as:
    1. Creating and interpreting high level summaries of the data
-   2. Finding outliers and removing these (if applicable)
+   2. Finding outliers and removing these
-   3. Checking data formats and correcting (if applicable)
+   3. Checking data formats and correcting
 - [Task 2: Experimentation and uplift testing](https://github.com/SiyamDodhiaAnalyst/Quantium-Data_Analytics_Virtual_Experience_RStudio/tree/main/Task%202)

   Task description